richard1912/My-New-Project/REPO_AUTOMATION_GUIDE.md

 2. **Start developing:**
    - Add your code files
-   - Use `spec-kit` commands for project management
+   - Use `spec-kit` commands for Spec-Driven Development
    - Use `push_updates.bat` to push changes

 3. **Using push_updates.bat:**